Work with feeds

 Unique value field

-Specifies the field used for determining unique values.
+The field that is used for determining unique values.

 Manage Values

-Defines the unique value to symbolize.
+Defines the unique values to symbolize.
 Values not present in the current dataset can be manually added.

 Color ramp

-Applies a range of colors to the unique values.
+The range of colors applied to the unique values.

 Unique value settings